Henry Smith (British politician): Parliamentary career

 In June 2020, Smith suggested on Twitter that Karl Marx's grave marker should be removed and claimed Marx, who was born Jewish, was antisemitic.
 A number of scholars and commentators regard Marx and in particular his work On the Jewish Question, which addresses "The Capacity of Present-day Jews and Christians to Become Free", as antisemitic.

 In November 2020, Smith was one of 30 Conservative and 6 other MPs voting against a second coronavirus lockdown in England.
 He also voted against renewing the Coronavirus Act in March 2021 and against a 4 week extension of the lockdown in June 2021.
 In a June 2021 interview, he highlighted the damaging effect on jobs in his constituency of government policy on travel restrictions.

 In 2022, following a series of government scandals, he supported Boris Johnson's leadership until the resignations of Chancellor Rishi Sunak and Health Secretary Sajid Javid when he joined other Conservative MPs in calling for Johnson's resignation.
 After first supporting Suella Braverman and then Penny Mordaunt in the leadership race, he then voiced support for Liz Truss after they were eliminated.
 In a letter to the Telegraph with nine other Conservative MPs, Smith said: "We are all patriots and optimists, and we agree with Liz Truss's assessment that our country’s best days are ahead of us.
 But this can only be true if we make it so, and that requires action."
 However, following the removal of Braverman as Home Secretary and a vote on fracking, in which he did not back the government's position, he became the eighth Conservative MP to publicly call for Truss's resignation.

+Smith announced in March 2023 that he would stand down at the next general election.